 for the first such file.
 If you are certain that you have the required filter installed then you can ignore the message.
 Otherwise use the 'Remove' button to remove the inappropriate file from the list of files to be inserted.
 Continuing when the correct filter is not present will result in garbage and the likelihood of document corruption.

 To help minimise some of the issues that may occur, check the 'Insert each document on a new page' check box when inserting batches of documents.
 This inserts a new page section break between each document.
+Selecting this option provides two further options to enable that new page section break to be an odd or even page break.

 It is not the perfect solution, but it is as good as you are likely to get when working with disparate document types.